 Land is stated at cost less impairment in value.
 Property and equipment, other than land, is stated at cost less accumulated depreciation and accumulated impairment in value.
 The initial costs of property and equipment consist of its construction cost or purchase price including non-refundable taxes, import duties and taxes, and any directly attributable costs of bringing the property and equipment to working condition and location for its intended use.
+The initial costs of property and equipment acquired through share swap transaction consist of its fair value at the date of exchange.

-Effective June 1, 2019, it is the Group's policy to classify right-of-use assets as part of property and equipment.
-Prior to that date, all of the Group's leases are accounted for as either operating or finance leases in accordance with PAS 17, with operating leases, not being recorded on the consolidated statement of financial position.
+It is the Group's policy to classify right-of-use assets as part of property and equipment.
 The Group recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are initially measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The initial cost of right-of-use assets includes the amount of lease liabilities recognized, initial direct costs incurred, lease payments made at or before the commencement date less any lease incentives received and estimate of costs to be incurred by the lessee in dismantling and removing the underlying asset, restoring the site on which it is located or restoring the underlying asset to the condition required by the terms and conditions of the lease, unless those costs are incurred to produce inventories.